 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.
 Place pork tenderloin in hot pan and sear on two sides until browned, 2-3 minutes per side.

 Carefully, move beet and carrot to one side of baking sheet.
 Transfer pork tenderloin to empty space on baking sheet and season with seasoning blend.

 Roast until beet and carrot are tender and pork tenderloin reaches a minimum internal temperature of 145 degrees, 10-12 minutes.

 Add applesauce to pan used to sear pork tenderloin and place over medium-high heat.
 Stir constantly, 1-2 minutes.

 Remove from burner.
 Stir butter into applesauce until completely melted.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing with goat cheese (breaking it up with your hands if needed).
+Plate dish as pictured on front of card, garnishing vegetables with goat cheese (breaking it up with your hands if needed).
 Bon appétit!